 Since linear MPC will predict the dynamic over a finite time horizon, it requires linear discrete-time dynamics.
-However, to use a conventional discretization method such as zero-order hold, the manipulation force $\bm{F}_b$ in \eqref{eq:loco-manipulation dynamic} should be combined into the state vector.
+However, to employ a conventional discretization method such as zero-order hold, the manipulation term $\bm{F}_b/m$ in \eqref{eq:loco-manipulation dynamic} must be combined into the state vector in order to create an augmented vector for MPC formulation.
 Hence, the equation \eqref{eq:loco-manipulation dynamic}, can be written as follows:

 where